This page provides information about student administration and how general services and facilities work at RMIT Vietnam.

-- The University also recognises the rights of all parties to a complaint to privacy, confidentiality and justice.
+The University also recognizes the rights of all parties to a complaint to privacy, confidentiality, and justice.

-Stage 2: Submit a written complaint to the supervisor of the person with whom you have the grievance, the Program Manager, or the Manager in charge of the service you wish to complain about.
+Stage 2: Speak to the supervisor of the person with whom you have the grievance, the Program Manager, or the Manager in charge of the service you wish to complain about.

 Dates and deadlines

 Familiarise yourself with relevant University dates and deadlines and ensure that you meet these deadlines.
 Failure to do so may adversely affect your ability to receive results, to remain enrolled, to sit for exams, or to graduate.
 See the diary section containing important dates and deadlines during the year.
 Also see the Student Fees Policy for important deadlines concerning payment of fees.

 Both documents can be downloaded from this website.